How Does Rational Emotive Behavior Therapy Work?

 Homework Assignments:

-An integral part of REBT is the incorporation of homework assignments.
+An integral part of REBT is the use of homework assignments.
 Clients are encouraged to practice the skills learned during therapy in their daily lives.
 This might involve applying rational thinking in real-life situations, challenging irrational beliefs, and observing the resulting emotional and behavioral changes.

 Progress Review and Adaptation: